Your Dog May Know If You've Done Something On Purpose, Or Just Screwed Up

 Bräuer notes that this whole set of circumstances was an unusual one for the dogs — because their owners most likely would not be in the habit of teasing them with food and refusing to give it to them.
 The way the dogs reacted, she says, "might really suggest that they are able to understand intention, at least in this simple set-up."

-In humans, a basic understanding of other's intentions seems to be present in early infancy.
-For example, if toddlers see an adult trying to put two parts of an object together, but clumsily be unable to do it, the children will imitate the action but put the object together successfully.
+In humans, a basic understanding of others' intentions seems to be present in early infancy.
+For example, if toddlers see an adult trying to put two parts of an object together, but clumsily be unable to do it, the children will imitate the action and possibly put the object together successfully.
 "So it really seems that they understand that some people fail — but they understand what they intended to do," says Schünemann.

 She's thought a lot about whether dogs understand when someone accidentally stomps on their tail.
 "I don't know," she says.
 "Maybe the situation is a bit different."
 That's because it involves pain, instead of a reward.